openstack/octavia/doc/source/design/version0.5/component-design.rst

-In this layout, static routes are injected into the routing infrastructure (Neutron) which essentially allow traffic destined for any given loadbalancer vip_address to be routed to an IP address which lives on the octavia VM.
+In this layout, static routes are injected into the routing infrastructure (Neutron) which essentially allow traffic destined for any given loadbalancer vip_address to be routed to an IP address which lives on the amphora.
 (I would recommend this be something other than the LB network IP.)
 In this topology, it's actually important that the loadbalancer vip_address does *not* exist in any subnet with potential front-end clients because in order for